Category Archives: Warfare

 What A Pair Of Johnnies

 My favourite quotes from this evening’s Front Row on BBC Radio 4: War artist John Keane asked if he might be romanticising the terrorists responsible for the Beslan school massacre: “I’m interested ultimately in what motivates people to kill people for political ends, for better or worse.
-And really the reason is: Everyone is a victim.
-We’re […]
+And really the reason is: Everyone is a […]

 For The Record